 Working environment jobs for foreigners

 Everybody wants a job they like.
 If you are passionate and have experience in a certain field, start by looking for jobs in those industries.
-Try to have an open mind because it might be difficult to attain your dream job, and even more so if you are fluent in Japanese, but explore all your options!
+Try to have an open mind because it might be difficult to attain your dream job, especially if you are not fluent in Japanese.
+However, explore all your options and you might find opportunities that also allow you to save money in Japan by providing better benefits and compensation.

 Language